drguigui/ATMOCIAD/codepy3/README.txt

 Notes: 3/9/2021:

 I have now added 4 new files.
 These are the final versions of the .py files to parse the database.
 They are named the following: angread.xml, angextrapole.xml, energyread.xml, energyextrapole.xml.
+These are the main 4 xml files to use to parse the database.